 What are SMS Messages?

-This article discusses some common use cases to draw from and terms to know that will aid your SMS integration and allow you to communicate effectively and strategically with your customers.
+This article shares some common use cases to draw from, requirements, and terms to know that will aid your SMS integration and allow you to communicate effectively and strategically with your customers.

 Potential Use Cases